 Review: Disney’s Grand Floridian Resort & Spa

-Our most recent stay confirms that Disney’s Grand Floridian Resort is the fifth best deluxe resort at Walt Disney World for first time family visitors.
+Our most recent stays in November 2013 and April 2014 confirm that Disney’s Grand Floridian Resort is the fifth best deluxe resort at Walt Disney World for first time family visitors.

 You can have a wonderful visit at any Walt Disney World resort hotel.

 However, this site recommends that first time visitors to Walt Disney World who can afford it should stay at Disney’s Polynesian Resort, a deluxe resort, and that those who can’t should stay at Disney’s Art of Animation Resort, a value resort.

 Compared to other Walt Disney World owned and operated resorts, the deluxe resorts are distinguished by having (on average) the most amenities, nicest views, best dining options, best transport options, largest rooms, best service, and highest prices.

 Among the deluxe resorts, Disney’s Grand Floridian Resort, a monorail resort, has a lot of positives.

 It is the third most convenient of the Disney World resorts, bested only by the Contemporary and the Polynesian.
 The quality of dining at the resort is unparalleled.
 The overall architecture, and its associated Victorian detailing, is as delightful as is to be found at Walt Disney World.
 Standard rooms–at ~440 square feet–are bigger than those at any other Disney-owned resort except for the rooms in the newer part of the Polynesian.